-The site extends from the new Town Park through to Rue de Funchal and on to Halkett Place, and has vehicular access directly onto Bath Street and Rue de Funchal.
+The site extends from the new Town Park through to Rue de Funchal (formerly James Street) and on to Halkett Place, and has vehicular access directly onto Bath Street and Rue de Funchal (see plan at appendix 1).

 The buildings and uses on the site predominantly comprise small retail outlets, licenced premises with associated staff accommodation, vehicle maintenance facilities (warehousing and garages) and the Bath Street long stay commuter car park, overall comprising approximately 150 spaces.
-The buildings along the Bath Street frontage comprises largely three to four storey houses, in part converted for retail use at ground floor level, and those fronting onto Rue de Funchal comprise a combination of warehousing, garages and two storey houses.
+The buildings along the Bath Street frontage largely comprise three to four storey houses, in part converted for retail use at ground floor level, and those fronting onto Rue de Funchal comprise a combination of warehousing, garages and two storey houses.

-There are two Listed properties on the site; 92 Bath Street (SSI) and 82 Bath Street (Listed Frontage).
-With regard to archaeology, in its Desk-
+There are two Listed properties on the site; 92 Bath Street (Listed Building) and 82 Bath Street (Potential Listed Building).
+With regard to archaeology, the site is considered the site to be of uncertain archaeological potential.